MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-absfunction.md

 ## Arguments

 * *series*: Input numeric array, on which the absolute value function is applied.
-The result is a dynamic array.
 The argument must be a dynamic array.

 ## Returns